jpthiele/dealii-Wiki/Windows.md

+# Using deal.II with the Linux subsystem (Windows 10 64bit only)

+[tamiko: Work in progress.
+Very promissing!]

 # Using deal.II on native Windows

 For an overview of different ways to use deal.II on Windows have a look at